dcrreynolds/dcrreynolds/README.md

 One of my favorite past times is to take existing technology and ask it to solve problems it was not meant to solve.
 This GitHub ReadMe is simply asking the question, can Markdown be used to visually tell a story?
 Can you use it to play a video game?
 Will it make you want to pull your hair out (yes)?

-So, this is an attempt to use Markdown to tell the story of me as a developer in Markdown with a more visual and story telling approach.
+So, this is an attempt to use Markdown to tell the story of me as a developer in Markdown with a more visual and storytelling approach.

 - [How does this work?](#How-does-this-work)
 - [Lets get to the story already!](#It-Begins)